Neural canonical transformations for vibrational spectra of molecules: Discussions

-We have made our source codes and original data publicly available to encourage further development in this field~\cite{mycode}.
-Our method is notably scalable, and requires no specific form of the PES.
-This flexibility allows for integrating advanced computational approaches of the potential energies, such as density functional theory~\cite{kohn1965self,hohenberg1964inhomogeneous} and machine learning force field.
+We have made all the source codes and original data publicly available to encourage further development~\cite{mycode}.
+This method is notably scalable and requires no specific form of the PES.
+This flexibility allows for integrating advanced computational approaches of the potential energies, such as DFT and machine learning force field~\cite{lu2022fast,alvertis2023phonon}.
 These enhancements aim to improve potential energies beyond simple polynomials, a key area of our future research endeavors.
-Moreover, leveraging machine learning strategies such as distributed training~\cite{goyal2017accurate}, enables our method to handle systems comprising hundreds of atoms efficiently.
+Moreover, leveraging machine learning strategies such as distributed training~\cite{goyal2017accurate}, enables this method to handle systems comprising hundreds of atoms efficiently.
 This capability is especially beneficial for studying complex molecular, including proteins.
-We also plan to extend our approach to investigate the vibrational properties of solid systems, focusing on phonons~\cite{monserrat2013anharmonic,monacelli2021stochastic}, as another main area of future research.
-Given these prospects, we are highly optimistic about the future evolution of neural canonical transformations in solving vibrational Hamiltonians.
+We also plan to extend this approach to investigate the vibrational properties of solid systems~\cite{erba2019anharmonic}, focusing on phonons~\cite{monserrat2013anharmonic,monacelli2021stochastic}, as another main area of future research.
+For such systems, we can use an autoregressive model~\cite{wu2019solving,liu2021solving,xie2023mstar} to encode a large number of states and then apply a flow model to parameterize the wavefunction.
+Given these prospects, we are highly optimistic about the future evolution of neural canonical transformations in solving the vibrational spectra of vibrational systems.